HL7/davinci-ecdx/input/pagecontent/direct-query.md

 {% include signature-support.md %}

 Some data consumers may require that the data they receive are signed.
-When signatures are required on the returned results, the following general rules apply:
+When signatures are required, the following general rules apply:

 {% include system-signature.md %}
 - The `Bundle.signature` element on the FHIR search set Bundle is used to exchange the signature.

 {% include signature-disclaimer.md %}
 #### The Data Consumer/Requester Requirements

-- The Data Consumer/Requester *pre-negotiates* with the organization representing the Data Source/Responder whether electronic or digital signatures are required for FHIR RESTful query response data.
-If the signatures are required *all* search query response data will be signed by the sending organization.
+- The Data Consumer/Requester *pre-negotiates* with the Data Source/Responder whether electronic or digital signatures are required.
+If signatures are required, *all* search query response data will be signed by the sending organization.
 - The Data Consumer/Requester follows the documentation on the [Signatures] page for validating signatures.
-  - If the signatures fail verification, the Data Consumer/Requester notifies the Data Source that the signature is bad or absent.
+  - If the signatures fail verification, the Data Consumer/Requester notifies the Data Source that the signature is invalid or absent.
 Currently, there is no standard way to communicate this, and it needs to be done “out of band”.

 #### Data Source/Responder Requirements

-- When an electronic or digital signature is required for a FHIR RESTful queries, the Data Source/Responder returns a *signed FHIR search set Bundle* using the `Bundle.signature` element for the signature signed by the organization that is responding to the query.
+- If signatures are required, the Data Source/Responder returns a *signed FHIR search set Bundle* using the `Bundle.signature` element for the signature signed by the organization responding to the query.
 - The Data Source/Responder follows the documentation on the [Signatures] page for producing signatures.
 - As discussed in the [What is Signed] section, a signed search bundle could have entries within it that are individually signed as well.
-If the Consumer/Requester assumed there would be a signature (wet, electronic, or digital) on an individual returned object within the search set Bundle (e.g CCDA, PDF, Image, CDA on FHIR ) and it is not present, they can re-request the signed object using Task-based request (see [Signatures for Task Based Requests]).
+Therefore, if the Consumer/Requester incorrectly assumed there would be a signature (wet, electronic, or digital) on an individual returned object within the search set Bundle (e.g., CCDA, PDF, Image, CDA on FHIR ), they can re-request it using a Task-based request and specify that it be signed (see [Signatures for Task Based Requests]).

 <div markdown="1" class="bg-warning" id="read-warning">

 When signatures are required, the Data Consumer must use a [FHIR RESTful search] instead of [FHIR RESTful read].
 There is no CDex support for signatures on a FHIR RESTful read because it fetches a single instance of a resource instead of a Bundle.
-If a read is attempted and a signature is required, the Data Source/Responder **SHALL** return an HTTP `400 Bad Request` *and* an OperationOutcome describing the business rule error for any read transactions as shown in the following example:
+If the Data Consumer attempts to fetch  a resource with a read and a signature is required, the Data Source/Responder **SHALL** return an HTTP `400 Bad Request` *and* an OperationOutcome describing the business rule error.
+The following HTTP response and OperationOutcome illustrate this.

   ~~~
   HTTP/1.1 400 Bad Request